Advice > Product management

 • You have just localized an e-commerce site in Spain and now see that traffic has reduced — what could be the reasons?

-For more example questions and information, check out our article on how to answer metric interview questions
+For more example questions and information, check out our article on how to answer product metric interview questions.

 4.1 Come as your best self at work

-Whether you’re coming in for a virtual or onsite interview, be sure to come at least 15 minutes early.
-As for your attire, be comfortable but not sloppy–how you would be at work at your best.
+Whether you’re coming in for a virtual or on-site interview, be punctual and arrive at least 15 minutes before your scheduled interview.
+As for your attire, dress comfortably but keep it smart, polished, and work-appropriate.

 If you have a virtual interview, make sure you’re in a distraction-free environment.
 Test your equipment beforehand and preview your interview link an hour before to ensure everything works fine.